720p vs 1080p vs 1440p vs 4K vs 8K – Which Should I Choose?

 If you play fast-paced and competitive games, you’ll find that a higher refresh rate monitor will make your gaming experience more enjoyable rather than one with a higher resolution.

-Finally, you have to make sure that your PC gear will meet the requirements of your desired resolution/frame rate for certain video games.
+Finally, you have to make sure that your PC system will meet the requirements of your desired resolution/frame rate for certain video games.

 You Might Love These Too